MasterRoCcO/i-matik/README.md

   				multi - OpenSSL multiple Versions
-  -c, --config			show not freetz-ng configuration dialog -s,--skip-image2memory	do not create inmemory image -yo,--yes-oscam		The image is with oscam add-on and an oscam is created -nc,--no-clientbox		No client box image is created -nm,--no-masterbox		No master box image is created -push 			push image to Fritz!Box or Fritz!Repeater or Fritz!Powerline -backup 			make a backup of your freetz-signature and freetz-dl -us 				user application
+  -c, --config			show not freetz-ng configuration dialog -s,--skip-image2memory	do not create inmemory image -yo,--yes-oscam		The image is with oscam add-on and an oscam is created -do,--del-oscam		delete the old oscam and build a new one -nc,--no-clientbox		No client box image is created -nm,--no-masterbox		No master box image is created -push			push image to Fritz!Box or Fritz!Repeater or Fritz!Powerline -backup			make a backup of your freetz-signature and freetz-dl -us				user application
 ```
 List of currently OpenSSL 1.0.x supported devices (BOX_TYPE): 1240E 300E 3272 3370 3390 4020 450E 540E 546E 6430 6490 6590 6810 6840 7240 7270v2 7270v3 7272 7312 7320 7320-Alien7330 7330 7330SL 7340 7360v1 7360v2 7362 7369 7390 7412 7412-Alien7430 7581 7582 DVB-C
 ```